aaronbloomfield/aaronbloomfield.github.io/readme.md

   entitled Defense Against the Dark Arts, focusing on binary exploits, from the [aaronbloomfield/dada](https://github.com/aaronbloomfield/dada) repo.
-This course is still being taught at UVa, but by other instructors.
+This course is still being taught at UVA, but by other instructors.
 - [hspc](hspc/): the start of a repo on how to run high school programming contests, from the